911: Devil Fish

 I think it’s that thing that comes out of the Wizard of Id’s cauldron.

 “The Wizard of Id” is a daily comic strip written by Brant Parker and Johnny Hart, about a group of people in a medieval kingdom.
 It first appeared in 1964.
-The titular wizard is frequently seen tending to a steaming cauldron, in which lives an evil spirit, which takes the form of a cloud.
+The titular wizard is frequently seen tending to a steaming cauldron, in which lives an evil spirit that takes the form of a cloud.

 [Sung.]
 Slow ride …